jtraver/build-a-recommendation-engine-example-with-spring-boot-and-aerospike/readme.md

 ###Scenario
 1. Jane Doe accesses the application
-2. Retrieve Jane’s User Profile
+2. Retrieve Jane’s cusromer profile
-3. Retrieve the Product ‘s Profile for each of Jane’s purchases, this can be a batch operation in Aerospike that retrieves a list of records in one lump
+3. Retrieve the movie Profile for each of Jane’s views, this can be a batch operation in Aerospike that retrieves a list of records in one lump
 4. For each product
 	a.
-Retrieve the user profile
+Retrieve the customer profile
 	b.
-See if this profile is similar to Jane’s by giving it a score
+See if this profile is similar to Jane’s by giving it a score (using Cosine similarity)
-5. Using the user profile with the highest similarity score, recommend the products in this user profile to Jane.
+5. Using the customers profile with the highest similarity score, recommend the products in this user profile to Jane.

+##How to build
+It is easy to build a single runnable Jar with Maven

+	mvn package

+##Running the package
+The package is a RESTful service using Spring Boot, packaged in a runnable jar

+	java -jar aerospike-recommendation-example-<version>.jar